Angelina Looks Glamorous, Yet Unhealthy, On Red Carpet, Encourages Kids To Work In Hollywood

-As The Mirror reminds, Jolie suffered from Anorexia as a teen and, although the actress has always maintained a fit frame, when Angelina appeared for the red carper premiere of her latest effort, First They Killed My Father, her arms were frighteningly thin.
+As the Mirror reports, Jolie suffered from anorexia as a teen and, although the actress has always maintained a fit frame, when Angelina appeared for the red carpet premiere of her latest effort, First They Killed My Father, her arms were frighteningly thin.

-The UN special envoy announced she was splitting from Pitt one year ago and shocked not only fans and Brangelina-lovers, but also Pitt, himself.
-Turmoil ensued for both stars and it has undoubtedly been a challenge for both to adjust to not being together with their six children.
+The UN special envoy announced she was splitting from Pitt one year ago and shocked not only fans and Brangelina lovers but also Pitt himself.
+Turmoil ensued for both stars, and it has undoubtedly been a challenge for both to adjust to not being together with their six children.

-As the publication notes, Angelina Jolie has been open about how she is affected by stress and grief, noting that it usually results in weight-loss.
+As the publication notes, Angelina Jolie has been open about how she is affected by stress and grief, noting that it usually results in weight loss.

 “She’s previously spoken about how her weight is affected by stress, having lost a worrying amount back in 2007 after her mother died.
 At the time, she put it down to depression and grief.”

-Jolie and Pitt’s six children accompanied Angelina on the red carpet for the Netflix film premiere, that was co-written and directed by the beauty.
+Jolie and Pitt’s six children accompanied Angelina on the red carpet for the Netflix film premiere, which was co-written and directed by the beauty.
 Brad was not present for the premiere.

 The film tells the story of the Khmer Rouge regime in Cambodia that resulted in genocide in the 1970s, by way of starvation and execution of millions.
 The estranged couple’s eldest child, Maddox, is Cambodian, which is why Angelina Jolie has a strong connection to the film and the events.